Please forgive the vernacular and slang used in today’s thoughts. I found I couldn’t express my point in my usual devotional style.

 By one stupid, arrogant, self-serving decision, you destroyed all that your father and grandfather carefully architected.

+Jeroboam, you aren’t exactly on the “The Top Ten Up and Coming Kings List” of your time.
 You want your people to love you and hail you as king.
-As a result, you build two golden calves; then you cleverly invent a holiday so your people can worship those idols at home rather than travel to the one place where they can meet with the one true God.
+As a result, you build two golden calves; then you cleverly invent a holiday so your people can worship those idols at home rather than travel to the one place where they can meet the true God.
 Furthermore, you are only doing so because you are afraid that when they get close to the place the one true God dwells, they might come to their senses and return to him.

 I guess you didn’t learn from the fallout from the sin of your ancestor, Aaron.
 Remember what happened when he built a golden calf to keep the people happy-happy while Moses was up the mountain talking to God?
-And how did your decision to be the ultimate people pleasing, rock-star King work out for you in the long run?
+And how did your decision to be the ultimate people-pleasing, rock-star King work out for you in the long run?

 “Create in me a clean heart, O God, and renew a right spirit within me.